Keeping The Magic

 Useful Links

-Are you looking for advice about writing songs or writing lyrics?
-Recording or music production?
+Are you looking for advice about building your fanbase?
 Or maybe your music is ready for release and you are looking for help and advice about releasing and marketing your songs.
 Check out our library of music articles and tutorials:

-In addition to our extensive article library and tutorials you can discuss writing songs, recording and music production as well as how to release and market your music, and building your fan base in the Songstuff Music Community.
+In addition to our extensive article library and tutorials, you can discuss music marketing and promotion, how to release and market your music, and how to build your fan base in the Songstuff Music Community.

 You might want to talk over something you read to help make your understanding clear, or to pass on a new understanding to another songwriter.
 Maybe you just want to share your songs?
-Or just chat to fellow lyricists, songwriters, musicians, artists or producers?
+Or just chat with fellow lyricists, songwriters, musicians, artists or producers?
 If so, please:

 If you are already a member you can go directly to the Music Community: